tadeaustria/satisfactory-calculator/README.md

 * Multiple products are not yet supported
 * Only one receipt per product can be selected, no mixture is possible

+Feel free to create issues if you have any problems.

 ## Acknowledgment

 This implementation is based on the [factorio-calculator](https://github.com/KirkMcDonald/kirkmcdonald.github.io) by KirkMcDonald.<br>